hanruihua/rda_ros/example/auto_driving/readme.md

 roslaunch rda_ros rda_carla.launch
 ```

-**Note**: You can change the reference path by clicking rviz 2D nav goal.
+**Note**: You can change the reference path by clicking 2D nav goal in rviz.